mriekkin/pathfinder/doc/User_guide.md

 When working with large maps the keyword is zooming.
 First, you should select the menu Preferences >> Preferences and adjust the cell size option.
 For viewing large maps *the best cell size is 1*.
 This paints each node with just one pixel and omits the cell borders.

 You can open a map by selecting the menu File >> Open.
 In this example we open the file ```grids/maze512-8-0.map```.
 This is a 512x512 maze where the width of each corridor is 8.
+The maze and its solution with A* is shown below.

 ![A maze](img/screenshot_maze_1.png)

+The picture below shows the solution of the same maze but this time with each the three algorithms.

 ![A solution of the maze](img/screenshot_maze_2.png)

+The editing of large maps is rather difficult.
+Editing at this zoom level is not really meaningful because each node is only one pixel in size.
+To make any meaningful edits you would have to zoom in quite a bit.
+However, because these maps are so large, editing them one section at a time would be rather laborious.
+Therefore, while large maps are suitable for viewing and benchmarking, they are not really meant to be edited in this way.

+You may interested to try out the maps in the subdirectories ```grids/dao```, ```grids/da2``` etc. These are original, unmodified benchmark maps downloaded from the site [movingai.com/benchmarks](https://www.movingai.com/benchmarks/).
+However, there's one problem with these maps: they don't contain the position of the source and destination nodes.
+Hence, by default this program places the source and destination nodes at the coordinates (0, 0) (the top-left corner).
+If you wish to try out these benchmark maps, you have to drag the source and destination nodes to another location.
+However, you may find this rather difficult or at least laborious.
+Hence, it's easier to just stick with the few examples maps provided in the directory ```grids```.

 ## Benchmark mode